By Irina

 It is awesome even in the evening, when several hundreds of snowy beauties pose for the public.

-The sailing is unthinkably beautiful – especially from a land.
-No one ever knows that you are a bit dingy, a bit unshaven, a bit tired and getting not enough sleep, when you philosophically sit with a glass of wine, before blending in with this crowd on shore.
+Once again, sailing is beautiful–especially as seen from the land.
+No one ever knows that you are not very well washed, a bit unshaven, a bit tired, and didn’t get enough sleep, when you are philosophically sitting with a glass of wine before mingling with this multi-lingual crowd on shore.

-Later in the evening after the city walk you return to your beautiful, gently rolling on the waves boat and spend a sleepless night owing to the crew on Norwegian choppers on the left side and Germany burgers on the right.
-And if you happened to find yourself between two Italian yachts, honestly, you’d better find a sleeping accommodation somewhere on land.
+Later in the evening, after a walk, you return to your beautiful boat that is gently rolling on the waves, and spend a sleepless night owing to the crew of Norwegian loggers on the yacht on the left and German burghers on the yacht on the right of your boat.
+But if you happened to find yourself between two Italian yachts, you’d better find sleeping accommodations somewhere on land.
+In the morning, you will find your neighbors fallen asleep where they sat and chattered.

-The yachting – is somewhat a backpacking (but a little expensive).
-If it is your staff, you will definitely like yachting.
+Yachting is like a backpacking, but a little more expensive.
+If it is your lifestyle, you will definitely like yachting.

 More about Croatia: